What is Life Insurance?

 The different types of life insurance in Australia

-The kind of life insurance available in Australia is Term Life Insurance, which is offered for a set period, usually until you reach age 99.
+The kind of life insurance available in Australia is Term Life Insurance, which is offered for a set period, usually until you reach age 100, depending on the insurer.

-Many insurers place different types of cover under the life insurance umbrella, including:
+Many insurers place different types of coverage under the life insurance umbrella, including:

-- Total and Permanent Disability (TPD) insurance: Pays a lump sum benefit if you become totally and permanently unable to work.
+- Total and Permanent Disability (TPD) insurance: Pays a lump sum benefit if you become totally and permanently disabled.

 - Trauma Insurance: Provides a lump sum payment should you suffer from a critical illness as specified by your insurer.